chef/chef-web-docs/infra_resources_readme.md

 - identifier

 	The unique identifier for the page.
 No two pages in the left navigation menu can have the same identifier.
-For this reason we've adopted the convention of creating identifiers that start with the path of the page in the left navigation menu followed by a space and then the name of the page itself.
+For this reason we have adopted the convention of creating identifiers that start with the path of the page in the left navigation menu followed by a space and then the name of the page itself.